AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_datacollection_web_assets_header"
 >title="Web assets data collection"
 >abstract="Indicate which assets should be **included** or **excluded** when collecting data for Content Analytics.
-Ensure you exclude personal identifiable assets."
+Ensure you exclude personally identifiable assets."

 ##### Experience capture and definition {#web-experience-capture-and-definition}

 In this section, you can select to include experiences in the web data you collect with Content Analytics.
-An experience is all text on a web page that is reproducible using the URL used by the initial user visiting that web page.
+An experience consists of all text on a web page that is reproducible using the URL from the initial user visit.

 By default, **[!UICONTROL Include experiences]** is turned off.
-When selected, you have to define for which URLs you want to include experiences.
+When selected, define the URLs for which you want to include experiences.

 Only consider to include experiences when the following is applicable: